davidaq/aq-web-front-node/README.md

 #### lodash and jQuery

-    import * as _ from 'lodash'; // underscore may also be used if prefered import * as $ from 'jQuery';
+    import _ from 'lodash'; // underscore may also be used if prefered import $ from 'jQuery';

 #### A fully working example: Grocery list